mbwatson/fabric/src/data/news/2019-09-17_fabric-award/index.md

 path: /news/fabric-award
 date: 2019-09-17
 title: "FABRIC project launches with $20 Million NSF grant to test a reimagined Internet"
+subtitle: "Collaboration will establish a nationwide network infrastructure"
 tags: ["press release", "NSF"]
 ---

-Collaboration will establish a nationwide network infrastructure

 The National Science Foundation (NSF) [announced this week](https://nsf.gov/awardsearch/showAward?AWD_ID=1935966&HistoricalAwards=false) a collaborative project to create a platform for testing novel internet architectures that could enable a faster, more secure Internet.